mdda/mdda.github.io/_posts/AI/2022-09-14-running-minerl-within-a-container.md

 Once we exit, though, the container *evaporates* : There's nothing left - any changes are gone!

-### Building a container for development
+### Building a container for development : `minerl-basalt-dev`

+These are just suggestions, that illustrate how we can now build on to of `minerl-basalt-base`...

+Contents of `Dockerfile-dev` :

+{% highlight bash %}
+{% endhighlight %}

+Contents of `apt-dev.txt` :

+{% highlight bash %}
+{% endhighlight %}

+Contents of `environment-dev.txt` :

+{% highlight bash %}
+{% endhighlight %}

+Finally, build the new *development container* with :

+{% highlight bash %}
+podman build --file Dockerfile-dev --tag minerl-basalt-dev --format docker
+{% endhighlight %}

+The simplest way to run it is (though we're going to get more fancy soon) :

+{% highlight bash %}
+podman run -it minerl-basalt-dev
+{% endhighlight %}

+### Using port forwarding to the host

-The following container run command also makes (say) `jupyter-lab` available on the local machine (via two passthroughs : container-podman-host and host-ssh-localhost):
+The following container run command also makes (say) `jupyter-lab` available in your browser:

 {% highlight bash %}
 podman run -p 8585:8585 -it minerl-basalt-base